Rfam/rfam-docs/docs/source/rfam-cloud.rst

 Background
 ----------

 The main Rfam family building pipeline is located on the `EMBL-EBI <https://www.ebi.ac.uk/>`_ computational cluster, so that only the EBI account holders can access it.
 In order to enable more users to contribute to Rfam, a new version of the pipeline was developed using a `cloud infrastructure <https://www.embassycloud.org/>`_ so that the EBI accounts are not needed.
-All families built using the cloud pipeline are **reviewed** by the :ref:`Rfam team` before the families are added to Rfam.
+All families built using the cloud pipeline are **reviewed** by the :ref:`rfam-team:Rfam team` before the families are added to Rfam.

 Requirements
 ------------